ARG-NCTU/deep_lane_following/README.md

 INSTALL_TENSORFLOW=yes  # change yes to no
 INSTALL_TOOLKIT=yes
 ```
+2. Don't run $ make examples.
+It cause some proplem when install opencv and tersorflow examples(because we didn't install tensorflow).</br>
+We only need to make the single model we want to test in examples/caffe, therefore follow the example video below.

 ### Testing

-[examples video](https://www.youtube.com/watch?v=fESFVNcQVVA) - GoogleNet in NCS caffe, the example starts from 2:00 in the video.
+[example video](https://www.youtube.com/watch?v=fESFVNcQVVA) - GoogleNet in NCS caffe, the example starts from 2:00 in the video.

 ### Trobleshooting
 If you get error suck like this when running examples, it is an error caused by matplotlib and X11 forwarding.